 Possible Liability Issues

 It’s true that remote workers are not exactly a new thing, but it’s also true that they’re new enough that the liability issues surrounding telecommuting are not yet completely set in stone.
 What if an employee injures themselves in their home office?
 Is the employer at fault?
 Or does the employee’s insurance cover it?
 Who is responsible for the work equipment kept in a remote worker’s office?
 Companies should consult with their legal counsel before moving forward with work-at-home employees.

 The Bottom Line: Should Your Company Allow Remote Working?

 With this long list of possible disadvantages to your company, you may assume that mobile workers are not the way to go.
 The reality is that the benefits can far outweigh the possible drawbacks, and there are solutions to each and every drawback.
+For example, the opportunity for employees to improve productivity, work from home when they are ill preventing sickness spreading around the office, and better work/life balance for employees.
 One of the simplest solutions to all of these issues is working from home with the aid of document management software (DMS).

 Understanding DMS Solutions and Their Benefits

 Document management software comes with many features, benefits, and services, which provide a way for your employees to stay organized, in touch, and compliant from anywhere.
 Some of the most popular features of eFileCabinets DMS include: